ScrollPrize/scrollprize-website/docs/08_participate.md

 ### Review process

 All submissions will be assessed by the Review Team, which consists of a technical team to review your methodology, and an independent team of papyrologists to review your results.
+Note that the technical team also judges the [Open Source Prizes](/overview#open-source-prizes-3x-2000).

-Technical team
+<div className="font-bold">Technical team</div>

 - Dr. Brent Seales
 - Nat Friedman
 - Stephen Parsons